marcmerlin/tinytapeout_test1/docs/info.md

 ## How it works

-Once I figure out what it will do, I will record here Need more lines?
+Once I figure out what it will do, I will record here
+Need
+more lines?

 ## How to test

 I'll get to that
 Need
 more lines?

+Needmore lines?
+It is not empty

 ## External hardware